Overview

 Conclusion

 The optimal time to assess hormone levels for perimenopause varies according to your cycle, symptoms, and overall health.
-Understanding the finer points of hormone testing, whether for FSH, estrogen, or progesterone, can help you gain control of your hormonal health.
+Understanding the finer points of hormone testing, whether for FSH, estrogen, or progesterone, can help gain control of hormonal health.
 A combination of reliable hormone tests, guided therapy, and supportive lifestyle modifications can assist to smooth and manage the perimenopausal transition.